-Among Ko-type adjudication cases (Domestic Relations Trial Act; corresponding to the aforementioned "Appended Table 1 cases"), which account for about 97% of all domestic relations adjudication cases, the number of cases of commencement of guardianship and others has increased notably, growing by about 2.3 times over the past ten years.
+Among Appended Table 1 cases (Ko-type adjudication cases in the Domestic Relations Trial Act), which account for about 97% of all domestic relations adjudication cases, the number of cases of commencement of guardianship and others has increased notably, growing by about 2.1 times over the past ten years.

-Meanwhile, Otsu-type adjudication cases (Domestic Relations Trial Act; corresponding to the aforementioned "Appended Table 2 cases"), though relatively small in number (about 19,700 in 2011), have been rapidly increasing in recent years (increasing by about 1.8 times over the past ten years).
-In particular, there has been a notable increase in the number of high-conflict cases, such as share of expenses arising from marriage (increasing by about 2.7 times over the past ten years) and measures relating to child custody (designation of a legal custodian, request for child support, interviews and interchanges increasing about 2.8 times over the past ten years).
+Meanwhile, Appended Table 2 cases (Otsu-type adjudication cases in the Domestic Relations Trial Act), though relatively small in number (about 20,000 in 2013), have been rapidly increasing in recent years (increasing by about 1.5 times over the past ten years).
+In particular, there has been a notable increase in the number of high-conflict cases, such as share of expenses arising from marriage (increasing by about 2.2 times over the past ten years) and measures relating to child custody (designation of a legal custodian, request for child support, visitation and other contacts increasing about 2.1 times over the past ten years).